Pearls and Oysters Crochet Blanket Section

 No time right now?
 Pin this cozy stripe blanket crochet pattern for later!

 *This post contains affiliate links (only for products I love, use and spend my own money on obviously).
 This means I earn some yarn money if you make a purchase through one of these links (of course at no extra cost for you!), which I promise to use to create more awesome patterns like this one.
 All opinions are my own.
-See my full disclosure here
+See my full disclosure here.

 The Tidal Textures Throw Crochet-Along (CAL)

-The crochet-along blanket is made out of 6 stripes (each stripe is approx. 23 cm / 9.5” high and 127 cm / 50” wide) that are worked on top of each other (no joining or sewing here!).
-Each stripe is separated from the next one with a divider section, except the last one.
-The divider section is approximately 1 cm / 0.5” tall and 127 cm / 50 inches wide.
+Here’s how it works.
+The Tidal Textures Throw is made of 6 stripes (each approx. 23 cm / 9.5″ high and 127 cm / 50″ wide) worked directly on top of each other, so there’s no joining or sewing at the end.
+Between each stripe sits a divider section like this one (approximately 1 cm / 0.5″ tall and 127 cm / 50″ wide), and every stripe except the last is separated this way.

-Each section comes with written instructions, photo tutorials and a video tutorial.
-For relevant stripes a stitch chart will also be provided.
+Each section comes with written instructions, photo tutorials, and a video tutorial, plus a stitch chart for the stripes that need one.

 Upgrade Your Crochet-Along Experience

-The upgrade is for you!
+The upgrade is for you if you want to:

 Before you Start the Tidal Textures Throw Pearls and Oysters Blanket Stripe Free Crochet Pattern